ben-marshall/riscv-multi-cycle/docs/arch/arch.md

 ---
 layout: default
-title: Architecture | RISCV Single Cycle
+title: Architecture | RISCV Multi Cycle
 ---

 This page details all ISA specific information which the core implements.